usnistgov/MATS/docs/source/Applying Analytical Correction to hardness of collisions for HTP.rst

 Module import follows from the :ref:`Fitting Experimental Spectra` and :ref:`Fitting Synthetic Spectra` examples with additional details on how to simulate spectra found in :ref:`Fitting Synthetic Spectra` and the source documentation.

+.. currentmodule:: MATS.linelistdata

-After the generic parameters are introduced the line list for simulations is read in.
+After the generic parameters are introduced the line list for simulations is read in using the :py:func:`LoadLineListData` function.
 In this example we are making some adjustments to the line list before simulating.
 In the MATS fitting, simulations are only conducted to some user-defined range outside of the spectral frequency range (wave_range = 1.5 :math:`cm^{-1}` in the current example).
 This same constraint is not imposed when simulating spectra.
 This can lead to some far-wing issues between simulation and fitting if care is not taken to match the wave_range to the lines in the parameter linelist and the simulation wing_cutoff magnitude, which should also match the fit wing_cutoff magnitude.
 For this example, we are truncating the simulation line list to [wave_min - wave_range, wave_max + wave_range].
 Additionally, values for the Dicke Narrowing air and self parameters are set and the line mixing terms are set to 0.

 .. code:: ipython3

+   from MATS.linelistdata import linelistdata from MATS import simulate_spectrum

    #Generic Fit Parameters
    wave_range = 1.5 #range outside of experimental x-range to simulate